Germs in your baby’s environment

 Some children are not immunized, either due to serious illness or allergy, or their family’s philosophical beliefs.
 Exemption forms are available to be signed by parents.
 These forms are called “Statement of Conscience or Religious Belief”, and need to notarized.
 View, download and print the Provincial Exemption Form (PDF 1MB).

-- Print the Provincial Exemption Form (PDF 1MB) and fill out the top section (this is the Child Care and Early Years Act exemption form, for children not yet in school, aged 4 years and younger).
+- Print the Provincial Exemption Form (PDF 1MB) and fill out the top section (this is the Child Care and Early Years Act exemption form, for children not yet in school, who are age 4 years and younger).

 - The form needs to be signed and stamped by a commissioner of oaths, notary public or a justice of the peace